 Mexican Shredded Chicken Tinga Burrito Bowl

-When you marinate chicken in chipotle peppers in adobo, garlic, and onion; and then add sweet potato, avocado, and cotija cheese, you get Salt & Wind's Mexican shredded chicken tinga burrito bowl.
+When you marinate chicken and chipotle peppers in adobo, garlic, and onion, and then add sweet potato, avocado, and cotija cheese, you get Salt & Wind's Mexican shredded chicken tinga burrito bowl.
 Make sure to also have sliced radishes, scallions, and pico de gallo salsa on-hand for serving, too.

 Pro Tip: If needed, you can roast sweet potatoes up to two days in advance; just be sure to store them in an airtight container before use.